 A former student of the New England Conservatory Preparatory School, Ariadne Daskalakis enjoyed an education in music and humanities at the Juilliard School, Harvard University and the Hochschule der Künste Berlin.
 She has specialized in the application of historical performance practice in modern contexts, and is in great demand as a pedagogue and Professor at the Hochschule für Musik und Tanz Cologne.
 She has taught as guest at the Juilliard School, the Eastman School of Music and various other international institutions and festivals.

 In 2012 Ariadne Daskalakis founded “Music from Land’s End,” an international summer chamber music festival in Wareham, Massachusetts.
-She also led the International Chamber Music Week at Palazzo Ricci in Montepulciano, Italy as Artistic Director in 2012 and 2013.
+In 2015 she has been named Artistic Director of the European Academy for Music and Art Palazzo Ricci Montepulciano, where she will lead the next international chamber music festival in July.